zeehio/cll-chromatin/metadata/literature/literature.md

 - CD38 expression
 - ZAP-70 expression (predictive of IGHV mutation status)

-These are nowadays considered **not fundamental** for the initiation or continuation of leukemic process, but are still **descriptive** of it.
+The last three are nowadays considered **not fundamental** for the initiation or continuation of leukemic process, but are still **descriptive** of it.

 ## B-cell surface markers
 - All B-cells: CD19+